elucian/bee/syntax/keywords.md

 | error    | Associated with trial to patch one errors
 | other    | Associated with trial to patch other errors
 | final    | Associated with trial to finalize the trial block
-| do       | Begin a statement region for when, quest and trial blocks
-| done     | Finalize when, quest and trial control blocks
 | with     | Start scope qualifier suppression block
-| quest    | Create a multi-block selection statement
+| check    | Create a multi-block selection statement
-| match    | Associated to quest, create one branch
-| none     | Associated to quest, create alternative branch
+| none     | Associated to check, create alternative branch
+| do       | Begin a statement region in a block statement
+| done     | Finalize when, check and trial control statements

 ## Transfer keywords